 Every island is unique in its own way and even the neighborhoods have their own miniature culture and feel.
 You really need to spend the time getting to know the area and make sure it’s a good fit for you.
 Due to the diversity of cultures in Hawaii, most people are welcoming and accepting of others - but there will always be nooks and crannies where you will always be an outsider.

-I recommend spending around a month on each island.
+I recommend spending several weeks to a month on each island.
 This lets you get out of tourist mode and really explore, talking to residents and feeling out where is the best match for you.
 It gets a little simpler if you’ve vacationed and know the area you want to move to.

 Even then - take an extra week on your next trip to let yourself get out of tourist mode and examine the area more closely during both night and day, or make your trip an "unvacation trip" and focus your time on not being in tourist mode to really get a feel for what it is like to live here.

 Related: What Hawaiian Island Is Best?

 Hawaii is a rabies-free state, and it works hard to maintain that.
 To that end and to help minimize the chance of invasive species, all pets coming from the mainland are strictly quarantined before they’re allowed in.
 Snakes aren’t allowed in at all - no matter how much checking you might do.